a5221985/tutorials/Embedded_Systems/microcontroller_embedded_c_programming_absolute_beginners.md

 			printf("value of pAddress %p\n", pAddress2);
 			printf("value at address %p is %d\n", pAddress2, *pAddress2); // prints 0xfffeabcd
 		}

+	1. `long long int*` - incremented by 8 (bytes)
+	2. Pointer arithmetic is used in embedded systems programming
+		1. To store data into required SRAM locations
+		2. For copying data from peripheral register to SRAM memory and vice versa
+		3. To configure peripheral registers
+			1. Peripheral registers are memory-mapped
+				1. Each register will be given a unique address in MCU memory map
+		4.

+## Importance of <stdint.h> ##
+### Importance of <stdint.h> ###

 ## Operators ##
 ### Operators in 'C' ###